 Customer video review from Gwenyn Gruffydd

-Thank you kindly to Gwenyn Gruffydd for the video review of the Sentinel Pro Suit on their YouTube channel.
+Thank you to Gwenyn Gruffydd for the video review of the Sentinel Pro Suit.

 Massive beehive removed from Oxfordshire church roof